jupyter-widgets/ipywidgets/docs/source/embedding.md

 You will sometimes want greater granularity than that afforded by `embed_minimal_html`.
 Often, you want to control the structure of the HTML document in which the widgets are embedded.
-For this, use `embed_data` to get JSON exports of specific parts of the widget state, and embed these in an HTML template:
+For this, use `embed_data` to get JSON exports of specific parts of the widget state.
+You can embed these in an HTML template:

 ```py